amaximov/Shapes-API/documentation/data-model.md

 `skip_time` | `time`<br> Indicates if the user skipped the song, and provides a timestamp within the video. |

 ```
+# Schema

-# Example of a favorite record
+# Example record
 ```

 ### User Song Rating
-The `rating` schema describes data indicating user opinions about song rating.
-The data informs the `preference` schema in `shapes.sqlite`.
+The `rating` model describes data indicating user opinions about song rating.
+The data informs the `preference` model in `shapes.sqlite`.

 rating ||
 --- | --- |